lprsoft/LPReditor_ANPR_Lib/README.md

 ### Step 4 : make in the build LPReditor_ANPR/build dir

 # Calling the API in your code
-The use of the library is pretty straighforward and decomposes in three distinct steps :
+The use of the library is pretty straighforward and decomposes in three distinct steps.
 At first, engine initialization, via calling the function *init_session*.
 It initializes a new detector, by loading its model file and returns a (unique) id.
 This id must be passed, as a parameter, to the two others functions.
-Second you call the *detect* function, to recognize license plates in images.
-The parameters of the *detect* function are :
+Second, call the *detect* function, to recognize license plates in images.
+Parameters of the *detect* function are :
 - the id returned by *init_session*.
 - 4 parameters, to access the image, (preloaded) in memory.
-- a pointer to a (preallocated) c string (to return the license plate number)
+- a pointer to a (preallocated) c string (filled, in return, with the license plate number string)

-Third, when you are finished with reading images, you must call the *close_session* to free the memory, consumed by the detector (important : pass, as parameter, the id returnned by *init_session*).
+Third, when reading images is ended, call the *close_session* to free the memory, consumed by the detector (important : pass, as parameter, the id returnned by *init_session*).
 ```javascript

 //step 1 : initializes a new detector, by loading its model file.
 In return, you get a unique id.